boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/jira.md

 ### Setting up the URL

 1. Replace **&lt;:your_domain&gt;** with your domain name in the URL.
-2. For instance, to get the tasks/issues under specific project, replace your JQL Query in the textarea.
+2. For example, to retrieve the tasks or issues under a specific project, replace your JQL Query in the text area.

       Sample Domain URL: `https://abcde.atlassian.net`